 Ragweed immunotherapy is available to help build tolerance to allergens, reducing or eliminating symptoms.
 Ragweed pollen immunotherapy is available in two forms:

 - Allergy shots: combines multiple allergens in one injection, administered weekly in a doctor’s office.

 - Under-the-tongue tablets: a daily tablet that dissolves under the tongue, available for grass and ragweed pollen; administered 3 months prior to or during allergy season.

 Talk with a board-certified allergist to determine if immunotherapy is right for you.

-How can I minimize the impact of a ragweed allergy?
+How can I minimize the impact of symptoms during a ragweed season?

 - Pre-medicate with an antihistamine and/or corticosteroid nasal spray 2 hours prior to allergen exposure.
 For eye allergies, use eye drops as needed.